YeakubSadlil/Ensemble_backtesting_stock_market/README.md

 - **Backtesting**: Utilized the `zipline` library to backtest our strategy and evaluate the performance. 🧪

 ## 🔮 Future Works
-- **Dataset Choosing**: We have trained the model on S&P 500 data, but can created an market index with the 50 assets we have used for backtesting.
+- **Dataset Choosing**: We have trained the LSTM model on S&P 500 data, but can be created an market index with the 50 assets that we have used for backtesting.
 - **Order Strategy**: As the market is a bull market we went only long positions but with proper short selling strategy more profit can be generated.
 - **Fine-Tuning Models**: Continuously refine and optimize the Bollinger Bands window size and LSTM models for better prediction accuracy. 🔧
 - **Risk Management**: Implement risk management strategies to minimize potential losses like as stop loos and take profit.